christianalfoni/reactx/docs/mental-model.md

 ![](./ui-state.png){width=250px}

-As your application grows though, the state and the UI represented in your component tree starts to diverge.
+As your application grows your state will start diverge from the UI.
+That means slowly a tree of state will emerge from the components and a separate tree of UI.